Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 Although not the first wagon to use bogies in Europe, this early 20th century freight wagon allowed significant versatility for large and oddly shaped loads.

 In game, these wagons have four load states: no load, light load, medium load and large load.
 When the wagon is lightly loaded, a single node will appear on the wagon as its cargo.
 If the cargo is applicable for a flat wagon and can be simply rendered, it will be shown as itself.
 Otherwise it will be shown as a crate.
 For a moderately full inventory, three nodes will be rendered as the cargo.
 As with the previous case, one of the additional nodes with be rendered as itself or a crate.
 The third node will always be shown as a crate.
 In the case of a large load, five nodes with be shown on the wagon, all of them either as one or more of the inventory items or as a crate.
 If the DlxTrains Cargo mod is enabled, additional wooden crates will become available.
 These additional crates will then be pseudo-randomly selected from the set of available crates.

+### European Single Container Wagon

+This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Minetest.
+It has two load states, empty and with a single shipping container whenever inventory is present.
+Like the larger container wagon, the livery of the shipping container will match the livery of the wagon.
+However, if the **DlxTrains Cargo** mod is enabled, additional shipping container liveries will become available.
+The livery of the shipping container will then be pseudo-randomly selected from the set of available liveries.

 ### European Stake Wagon